tsvvas/hiv_project/README.md

 * Download data from [this database](https://hiv.biozentrum.unibas.ch/)
 * Single-patient phylogenetic tree
-* Train Random Forest on represantative proteomes (but proteomes should be downloaded with the use of get_bact_fasta.sh from scripts)
+* Train Random Forest on representative proteomes (but proteomes should be downloaded with the use of get_bact_fasta.sh from scripts)
 * Use our explained pipelines

 ## Roadmap